locationtech/geowave/README.md

 * [Developer Guide](https://locationtech.github.io/geowave/latest/devguide.html) - A guide for developing applications that utilize GeoWave
 * [Command-Line Interface](https://locationtech.github.io/geowave/latest/commands.html) - Full documentation for the GeoWave CLI
 * [Changelog](https://locationtech.github.io/geowave/latest/changelog.html) - Changes and features for each of our [GitHub releases](https://github.com/locationtech/geowave/releases)
-* The underlying principles employed in GeoWave are outlined in recent academic publications to include largely the background theory in [Advances in Spatial and Temporal Databases 2017](https://link.springer.com/chapter/10.1007/978-3-319-64367-0_6) and a derivative, more applied paper in [FOSS4G Conference Proceedings 2017](http://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1027&context=foss4g).
+* The underlying principles employed in GeoWave are outlined in past academic publications to include largely the background theory in [Advances in Spatial and Temporal Databases 2017](https://link.springer.com/chapter/10.1007/978-3-319-64367-0_6) and a derivative, more applied paper in [FOSS4G Conference Proceedings 2017](http://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1027&context=foss4g).

 ## The Software
 * We have [multi-platform standalone installers](https://locationtech.github.io/geowave/latest/installation-guide.html#standalone-installers) for the GeoWave's command-line tools to help get started